Brandon Kintzler, Relief Pitcher, Washington Nationals

 In 2013, Kintzler had his first full season with the Brewers.
 He finished with a career low ERA of 2.69 and career highs in games played (71), innings pitched (77.0), and strikeouts (58 to 16 walks).
 The following season, he had a 3.24 ERA in 64 games.
 He spent most of the 2015 season on the DL, pitching just 7.0 innings in 7 games with the Brewers.

 Kintzler became a free agent on October 5, 2015.
-Two months later, on December 14th, he signed a minor league contract with the Twins.
+Two months later, on December 14th, he signed a minor league contract with the Minnesota Twins.
 He finished the 2016 season with no wins and 2 losses, 17 saves, 35 strikeouts to 8 walks, and a 3.15 ERA in 54.1 innings in 54 games.

 Career pitching statistics for Kintzler through 2016 include: